wardydev/wardydev/README.md

 Hello, my name is Wardy and I am a frontend developer with 2 years of experience.
 I specialize in building modern, responsive web applications using the react framework and have a strong understanding of JavaScript and various libraries and tools.

-As a frontend developer with 2 years of experience, I specialize in react-based development.
+As a frontend developer with a years of experience, I specialize in react-based development.
 I have a strong understanding of JavaScript and the react framework, and I am proficient in using various libraries and tools to build modern, responsive web applications.

 I am passionate about building clean, intuitive user interfaces and delivering high-quality code that is easy to maintain and scale.
 I also have a strong attention to detail and am dedicated to constantly learning and staying up to date with the latest developments in the field.